anuaimi/terraform-rage4/README.md

 ## Overview
 This project is a plugin for Terraform, that allows it to work with the Rage4 DNS service.
 When you use terraform to create servers on a cloud, you can also have it create a matching DNS entry on Rage4.

-## Status
-* provider is code complete but has not been tested

 ## Building
 ```
 go build -o terraform-provider-rage4